gaia-pipeline/gaia/README.rst

 	        Title:       "DoSomethingAwesome",
 		Description: "This job does something awesome.",

-                // Increase the priority if this job should be executed later than other jobs.
+                // This job depends on something?
+Define the dependency here with the title of other jobs.
-		Priority: 0,
+		DependsOn: []string{""},
 	    },
 	}